Saturday, May 21 is a Code Orange Air Quality Action Day for Delaware. More Info

-DNREC’s Division of Fish & Wildlife manages nearly 50,000 acres of land that provides habitat for a multitude of wild plants, animals, fish, insects and rare species of all kinds.
-And it spearheads several important wildlife and habitat conservation and education initiatives, including the Wildlife Species Conservation and Research Program and the Delaware Shorebird Project.
+DNREC’s Division of Fish and Wildlife manages approximately 68,000 acres of land that provides habitat for a multitude of wild plants, animals, fish, insects and rare species of all kinds.
+And it spearheads several important wildlife and habitat conservation and education initiatives, including the Delaware Wildlife Action Plan and the Delaware Shorebird Project.

 Delawareans interact with wildlife and wild lands in several ways.
 They hunt and fish.
 They watch birds and other wildlife.
 And they take an active role in wildlife conservation.
 The Outdoors and Recreation topic page includes more information on getting out into nature in Delaware.

 The Delaware Wildlife Action Plan guides Delaware’s conservation efforts.
 It includes a History of Conservation in Delaware.
-The Wildlife Species Conservation & Research Program includes details on Delaware’s Endangered Species and offers a number of publications and manages several conservation projects.
+DNREC’s Conservation Programs include details on Delaware’s Endangered Species and offers a number of publications and manages several conservation projects.
 These include regular surveys of habitat and species, such as the aerial waterfowl survey program, which has published data on waterfowl populations back to 1974 on the Delaware Open Data Portal.

 Delawareans take part in many opportunities to interact with wildlife and assist in conservation programs, including: